JadinHeaston/sync-application/README.md

 * You can now specify where the internal database files are output to.
   * This is a small addition that moves the project closer to being able to output/input specific files.
 * Recursive-ness can now be specified on a per-directory basis.
+* Thread pool size can now be manually determined using "--threads"

 ## Bug Fixes
 * If the program fails to remove a file/folder due to being read-only, it makes five attempts to change the permissions and remove the object.
 * When going between NTFS and ExFAT, Last modification times were often being different due to implicit rounding (ExFAT rounds to the nearest 2 seconds sometimes).
 This has been remedied by adding the "--modify-window" argument, which allows you to specify how different the times can be before being marked as "different".